IBM/kafka-streaming-click-analysis/Readme.md

-## Abstract

-In this journey, we will build a click stream analytics pipeline using kafka and structured streaming.
-Clickstream  analysis offers useful information  about
+## Clickstream Analysis using Apache Spark and Kafka

-the usage characteristics of a website.
+Clickstream analysis offers useful information about the usage characteristics of a website.

-Few business uses cases involve:

-1. A/B Testing.
-2. Recommendation generation on shopping portals.
-3. Targetted advertisement.
-4. Trending topics on wikipedia.
+Popular use cases include:

+1. <b>A/B Testing.</b> Statistically study how users of a web site are affected by changes from version A to B. [Read more](https://en.wikipedia.org/wiki/A/B_testing)

+2. <b>Recommendation generation on shopping portals.</b> By determining the order in which a user clicks on a web site, what influenced him/her to a buying decision can be ascertained.
+This information can be used as a recommendation generation for future such patterns of clicks.

+3. <b>Targetted advertisement.</b> Simillar to recommendation generation, by tracking user clicks across websites, users of websites are served more precisely targetted advertisement.

+4. <b>Trending topics.</b> Clickstream can be used to study or report trending topics in real time.
+For a particular time quantum, display top items that gets highest number of user clicks.

 In this journey, we choose to demonstrate, how to detect trending topics on wikipedia in real time.
 Kafka is used as a message queue and spark structured